babel/website/docs/v8-migration.md

   This doesn't happen anymore in Babel 8.

-  **Migration**: The recommended approach is to update your code to not rely on a non-existing `regeneratorRuntime` global.
+  **Migration**: The recommended approach is to update your code to not rely on a non-existent `regeneratorRuntime` global.
 If that's not possible, you can either import the unmaintained [`regenerator-runtime`](https://www.npmjs.com/package/regenerator-runtime) package in your application entrypoint, which will define the `regeneratorRuntime` global, or use [`babel-plugin-polyfill-regenerator`](https://github.com/babel/babel-polyfills/blob/main/packages/babel-plugin-polyfill-regenerator/README.md) to automatically inject that import for you.

 ### JSX {#compilation-change-jsx}